rsdoiel/antenna/archives/2024/science_and_technology_2024.49.md

 date: 2024-12-06, updated: 2024-12-06, from: The Register (UK I.T.
 News)

-<h4>Redmond threat intel maven talks explains this persistent pain to <i>The Reg</i></h4> <p>A Chinese government-linked group that Microsoft tracks as Storm-0227 yesterday started targeting critical infrastructures organisations and US government agencies, according to Redmond&#39;s threat intel team.…</p>
+<h4>Redmond threat intel maven talks explains this persistent pain to <i>The Reg</i></h4> <p>A Chinese government-linked group that Microsoft tracks as Storm-2077 has been actively targeting critical organizations and US government agencies as of yesterday, according to Redmond&#39;s threat intel team.…</p>

 <br>